 Reaching Stawamus Chief

 The trail is well marked and developed.
 Stairs go on the first part of the hike near the valley of Shannon Creek.
-Below the Chief peaks few chains and ladders help to climb up, although you don’t necessary need them – based on our European hiking experiences.
+Below the Chief peaks, few chains and ladders help to climb up, although you don’t necessarily need them – based on our European hiking experiences.
 In general, Canadians considered it a harder hike.
-It was a bit amusing after our multi day trips and hikes in Tatra and other high mountains.
+It was a bit amusing after our multi-day trips and hikes in Tatra and other high mountains.
 Probably the climbers who were climbing the rock walls could share our opinion about the trail’s difficulty.

 The full trail reaches all three peaks and is about 11 km with 700 m of elevation gain.
 The suggested time is 6 hours, but we did it in 4.5 hours with a lot of lazy resting on each peak.
-The route on the lower elevations is in the forest, and reaches the rocks around 550-650 meters, so only a bit under the peaks.
+The route on the lower elevations is in the forest and reaches the rocks around 550-650 meters, so only a bit under the peaks.
 That was the place for the best views as well.
 The sea (Howe Sound) and the snowy mountains were also visible.
-I liked the third peak the most as it had much fewer tourists on top while Karol preferred the others as they had steeper rocks and better views due to less trees around.
-These kind of flat rocks and few vertical parts reminded us a bit to Koli.
-Just instead of a lake we had the sea around.
+I liked the third peak the most as it had much fewer tourists on top while Karol preferred the others as they had steeper rocks and better views due to fewer trees around.
+These kinds of flat rocks and few vertical parts reminded us a bit to Koli (Finland).
+Just instead of a lake, we had the sea around.

-On the way back we took the so called undeveloped trail from the third peak, but it only meant that there were no stairs.
-And luckily less hikers.
+On the way back we took the so-called undeveloped trail from the third peak, but it only meant that there were no stairs.
+And luckily fewer hikers.
 The first two peaks were full in the afternoon!